anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 **How to use:**

-* For part 1, just run `question1_plots_video.m` in Matlab
+* For question 1, run `question1_plots_video.m` in Matlab

-* For part 2, `question2.m`

-* For part 3, `question3.m`
+* For questions 2 & 3,  run `question2.m` & `question3.m` respectively.

-(question1.m is used by question2.m & question3.m to first generate the estimations on which part 2 & part 3 rely)
+(question1.m is used by question2.m & question3.m to first generate the estimations on which questions 2 & 3 rely)

 ## Data